than-dev/be-javascript-master/hoisting/en-us/README.md

 <br>

 - **var**: On the start of javascript, we had only _var_, currently, we dont have reasons to use it, the hoisting concept is applied just to this type of declaration, and, it can be problematic by some reasons I will explain later.
-Another point we can say here is, its value can be reassigned with no difficultie.
+Another point we can say here is, its value can be reassigned.

-- **let**: unlike _var_, hoisting is not applied to _let_, it's a reason to prefer it, but, like _var_, its value can be reassigned with no difficultie.
+- **let**: unlike _var_, hoisting is not applied to _let_, it's a reason to prefer it, but, like _var_, its value can be reassigned.

 - **const**: like _let_, hoisting is not applied to it, another point about _const_ is that it can't has its value reassigned.